vsmicrogenomics/eggnogCOGextractor/README.md

 gene_1  COG0001 J   Ribosomal protein S12
 gene_2  COG0002 K   Chromatin structure and dynamics

-Citation
+## Citation
 If you use this script for your research, please consider citing it as follows:
 Sharma, V. (2024). eggnogCOGextractor.py [Python script].
-Retrieved from https://github.com/vsmicrogenomics/Citation
-If you use this script for your research, please consider citing it as follows:

-Sharma, V. (2024). eggnogCOGextractor.py [Python script].
-Retrieved from https://github.com/vsmicrogenomics/Pathway-Feature-Identification
+Retrieved from https://github.com/vsmicrogenomics/eggnogCOGextractor